Luke Raley Player Props: Rays vs. Guardians

 Luke Raley At The Plate

-- Raley has driven in a run in 27 games this season (30.3%), including 10 games with more than one RBI (11.2%).
-He has also driven home three or more of his team's runs in three contests.
+- Raley has driven home a run in 27 games this year (30.0%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on three occasions..

+- In 34 of 90 games this year, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.